TryItOnline/cixl/README.md

 ```

 ### Vectors
-A vector is a one dimensional dynamic array that supports efficient pushing / popping and random access.
+Vectors are one dimensional dynamic arrays that supports efficient pushing, popping and random access.

 ```
    | [1 2 3 4 +]